OSCAR: BEST INTERNATIONAL FEATURE FILM: 2021

 Otto’s latest story involves a female high school student who has a crush on an older boy in her school.
 Each day, after school, she visits his house on her own, lays on his bed, and always leaves something of hers behind for him to find.
 Then, one afternoon, she hears the front door open.
-Someone has arrived home early… Each time Otto reaches the conclusion of the story she climaxes.
+Someone has arrived home early… Each time Otto concludes the story, she climaxes.

-Mirroring the story, one day Yusuke comes home early to find Otto in bed with another man.
+Mirroring the story, one day, Yusuke comes home early to find Otto in bed with another man.
 He leaves quietly and does not tell her he has seen them together.
-He withdraws to the sanctuary of his car, his beloved red Saab (the movie’s real star) where he drives and drives around Tokyo listening to tapes of his latest play which Otto has recorded for him.
+He withdraws to the sanctuary of his car, his beloved red Saab (the movie’s real star), where he drives around Tokyo listening to tapes of his latest play, which Otto has recorded for him.

-One day Otto says, ominously, that she would like to talk with him after he gets home.
+One day, Otto says ominously that she would like to talk with him after he gets home.
 When he gets home, he finds her dead.
-No suspicious circumstances.
+There are no suspicious circumstances.
 She has died of a brain hemorrhage.
 After her death, he is mourning not just for her but for her unfaithfulness toward him and their lost child.

-Two years later, Yusuke accepts a two-month residency with a theatre program in Hiroshima where he will direct a multi-lingual adaptation of Chekov’s famous play “Uncle Vanya”.
-As he drives into Hiroshima, the opening credits roll forty minutes into the film and we realize that what we have seen so far is just a prelude to the main story.
+Two years later, Yusuke accepted a two-month residency with a theatre program in Hiroshima where he would direct a multilingual adaptation of Chekov’s famous play “Uncle Vanya.”
+As he drives into Hiroshima, the opening credits roll forty minutes into the film, and we realize that what we have seen so far is just a prelude to the main story.

-At the workshop, he is told that, for insurance reasons, he cannot drive his own car.
+At the workshop, he is told that, for insurance reasons, he cannot drive his car.
 He must have a driver.
-He is reluctant at first but, eventually, he acquiesces.
-The driver is a taciturn young lady, Misaki (Toko Miura outstanding), who has had her own tragedies and her own grief to deal with.
+He is reluctant at first, but eventually, he approves.
+The driver is a taciturn young lady, Misaki (Toko Miura outstanding), who has had her tragedies and her grief to deal with.
 Gradually, with both listening to Otto’s tapes as they drive around Hiroshima (unbelievably beautiful), Yusuke and Misaki start to talk and get to know one another.

-Meanwhile, at the workshop, the production of Chekov’s “Uncle Vanya” is underway, and we follow the gestation of the play from a straight reading around a table to the complexities of a multi-lingual production (the role of Sonya (Park Yu-rim) goes one step further since she is played by mute Korean actress using Korean sign language).
+Meanwhile, Chekov’s “Uncle Vanya” is being produced at the workshop.
+We follow the play’s gestation from a straight reading around a table to the complexities of a multilingual production (the role of Sonya (Park Yu-rim) goes one step further since she is played by a mute Korean actress using Korean sign language).

 For a movie that is all about words, there are surprisingly few of them.
-There are long stretches where there is no dialogue, just Yusuke, Misaki, and Saab.
-In these sequences, the film is as hypnotic as “Vertigo”.
+There are long stretches without dialogue, just Yusuke, Misaki, and Saab.
+In these sequences, the film is as hypnotic as “Vertigo.”

 Confession in a single take.

-In the workshop, one of the students is a disgraced TV actor Koji (Masaki Okada) who knew Otto.
-Yusuke and Koji have a scene in the car where Koji reveals that he too had an affair with Otto and that during their sexual encounters, she had presented him with an advanced version of her “story”.
+In the workshop, one of the students is a disgraced TV actor, Koji (Masaki Okada), who knew Otto.
+Yusuke and Koji have a scene in the car where Koji reveals that he, too, had an affair with Otto and that during their sexual encounters, she had presented him with an advanced version of her “story.”
 It turns out that the person entering the house was not a family member but a burglar.
-Okada tells all of “The story”, and more, in one extended closeup with no cutaways to the listener.
-What might have been a simple act of confession turns into one of the most memorable scenes of the film and it’s riveting!
+Okada tells all of “The Story” and more in one extended closeup with no cutaways to the listener.
+What might have been a simple confession turns into one of the film’s most memorable scenes, and it’s riveting!

 Misaki unburdens herself.

-The car also serves as Misaki’s confessional as she gradually unburdens herself of her tragic past and Yusuke decides that the two of them will drive, in a stunningly edited sequence, to Hokkaido, the northernmost of Japan’s four main islands, where she can confront her demons.
-There, the film’s two major characters Yusuke and Misaki, and the audience, reach a kind of closure.
+The car also serves as Misaki’s confessional as she gradually unburdens herself of her tragic past, and Yusuke decides that the two of them will drive, in a stunningly edited sequence, to Hokkaido, the northernmost of Japan’s four main islands, where she can confront her demons.
+There, the film’s two central characters, Yusuke and Misaki, and the audience reach a kind of closure.

-Meanwhile, bringing all the plot strands together is the opening night of “Uncle Vanya” in which, because of some later plot developments, Yusuke himself is playing the lead.
+Meanwhile, bringing all the plot strands together is the opening night of “Uncle Vanya,” in which Yusuke plays the lead because of some later plot developments.